act-rules/act-rules.github.io/_rules/document-has-headings-for-non-repeated-content-047fe0.md

 ## Accessibility Support

+- The intention of this rule is that the heading it at (or near) the start of the main area of content of a document.
+However, defining the main area of content in a non-ambiguous way is not really doable.
+Therefore, the rule takes a more lenient position and only requires the heading to be some non-repeated content.
+Additional condition on this heading were considered and rejected when writing the rule since it can be acceptable, for example, to have non-repeated content such as breadcrumb before any heading.
+Therefore, it is possible to pass this rule but still fail [H69: Providing heading elements at the beginning of each section of content][tech h69] and violate [Success Criterion 2.4.1: Bypass blocks][sc241].
 - Having a heading for the non-repeated content is sufficient to pass [Success Criterion 2.4.1: Bypass blocks][sc241].
 However, if headings are used for that goal, they will only benefit users who can actually navigate from heading to heading (such a functionality can be provided by browsers, browsers plugins, screen readers or other assistive technologies).
 Users without any possibility for headings navigation will be left without way of bypassing blocks of repeated content and will still experience accessibility issues.
 Therefore, it is recommended to provide other ways of bypassing blocks.
 - When headings are rendered without sufficient visual cues, they are not perceived as headings by sighted users.
 In this case, passing this rule might still fail [Technique H69: Providing heading elements at the beginning of each section of content][tech h69] and [Success Criterion 2.4.1: Bypass blocks][sc241].
 Additionally, this is likely a failure of [Success Criterion 1.3.1: Info and Relationships][sc131].